texas-robocamp/texas-robocamp.github.io/virtual/before/robot.md

-*TODO: Add specific download links for each OS and terminal installation instructions for Linux*<br>
+*TODO: Add specific download links for each OS and terminal installation instructions for Linux*

-*TODO: Look into adding mirror links or CDN for the OVA file*<br>
+*TODO: Look into adding mirror links or CDN for the OVA file*

-*TODO: Add instructions about getting a black screen, for which you may have to restart*<br>
+*TODO: Add instructions about getting a black screen, for which you may have to restart*

-*TODO: Manually install chrome*<br>
+*TODO: Manually install chrome*

 *TODO: source ros on the command line at the beginning, then add it to bashrc during Robot Programming*